More rigorous cleaning procedures, required face coverings, and rear-door boarding among changes made in response to COVID-19.

 For the safety of our Operators, we now have a designated social distancing area on our buses (near the Priority Seating area).
 We ask that you give our Operators plenty of space, and avoid approaching them when possible.

-To prevent overcrowding, we are carrying passengers at no more than 50% capacity; for most of our buses, that’s about 20 people.
+To prevent overcrowding, we are carrying passengers at approximately 50% capacity; for most of our buses, that’s about 20 people.
 We are closely monitoring our service, and running additional buses on routes that consistently exceed the threshold, when possible.

 Due to the pandemic, we have reduced our service by approximately 30-percent, which means buses are now coming less often in most cases.
 However, we are closely monitoring ridership, so that we can expand service as customers return to our system, and ensure social distancing is maintained on board.